Best Garden Tool Organizers for Garage Walls

 Outdoor exposure

 Many residential garage installs see seasonal humidity and temperature swings.
 Powder-coated steel and all-metal construction (with stainless or zinc-coated hardware) outlast painted or non-coated steel by several years in coastal or humid-climate garages.
-The all-metal construction in the WALMANN rack and the Berry Ave hanger, and the powder-coated finish in the FastTrack kit, all tolerate this well; the included hardware in some clip-style products may need supplementing with stainless screws if the install is in an outdoor-adjacent area like a carport.
+The all-metal construction in the WALMANN rack and the Berry Ave holder, and the powder-coated finish in the Rubbermaid FastTrack kit, all tolerate this well; the included hardware in some clip-style products may need supplementing with stainless screws if the install is in an outdoor-adjacent area like a carport.

 Total wall length needed